prashant5nov/minifastapi_v2/README.md

 - How to run `FastAPI` application as a script?
 - How to use `Query`, `Path`, `Body` classes in FastAPI?
+- How to add auto-formatting in projects by using `Makefile`?

 # Project structure